Iron Bru › Forums › Blast Furnace › Athletic piece

 Swann believes the full 15 acre plot is worth £5million but will accept £3.5 million for the entire site and a nominal £1 for the club.

 Ex Notts County owner Alan Hardy is interested.
-I understand he has also shown his penis on twitter proof of funds.
+I understand he has also shown hispenis on twitterproof of funds.13 users thanked author for this post.

 Special report: Scunthorpe United, a club on the brink